About Me

 I am an Assistant Professor in the Government Department at Harvard.
 I received my PhD in sociology from the University of Chicago in 2022.

-My research uses multiple methods to explore the relationship between place and political behavior.
-I’m particularly interested in how place-based inequalities inform people’s behavior in both local and national politics.
+My research uses multiple methods to explore the relationship between local contexts and political behavior.

 My first book, How the Heartland Went Red: Why Local Forces Matter in an Age of Nationalized Politics (order from Princeton University Press), takes up one piece of this, showing how place intersects with race, class, and religion in shaping the rightward turn across the industrial Heartland.
 It draws on a comparative study of three White, postindustrial cities during the 2020 presidential election to argue that we can best understand the reddening of the American Heartland by examining how local organizational contexts have sped up or slowed down White voters’ turn toward the right.